 Eco friendly lamps are made out of sustainable materials like, natural rope, pinewood, bark, bamboo and recycled plastics, paired with LED lights.
 These can be a great addition to your living room space.

 These days it has become very simple to look around your house for unused stuff and make something out of it, to design your space.
 All of us have a creative mind, and if we really get to it, there’s always something we can make out of nothing!

 Interior designers are moving towards natural materials like bamboo, cotton, cork, reclaimed hardwood, for roofing, eliminating harsh chemicals.
 The cool part about them is, these materials fit in with any color scheme or paints, and are also long lasting.
 The rugs made from 100% cotton monks cloth are a great sustainable alternative to nylon backed rugs.

 19. Organic Cotton Throw Blanket

 Throw blankets are a quick and easy way to add a fresh pop of color to your home - and it’s even better if it’s eco-friendly!
-Organic cotton throws for the couch are not only softer and more breathable, but are also sustainably made with a minimal CO2 footprint.
+Organic cotton throws for the couch and organic cotton blankets are not only softer and more breathable, but are also sustainably made with a minimal CO2 footprint.